 UN: Plastic waste pact approved with US among few holdouts

-United Nations officials say nearly all of the world's countries have agreed on a deal to better manage plastic waste, with the United States a notable exception.
+Almost every country in the world has agreed on a legally binding framework for reducing polluting plastic waste, with the United States a notable exception, United Nations environmental officials said Friday.

-Rolph Payet of the United Nations Environment Program says the "historic agreement" linked to the 186-country, U.N.-supported Basel Convention means countries will have to monitor and track movements of plastic waste outside their borders.
+Rolph Payet of the United Nations Environment Program said the "historic" agreement linked to the 186-country, U.N.-supported Basel Convention means countries will have to monitor and track movements of plastic waste outside their borders.

-Plastic waste clutters pristine land, floats in huge masses in oceans and entangles wildlife, sometimes with deadly results.
+"It's sending a very strong political signal to the rest of the world — to the private sector, to the consumer market — that we need to do something," Payet said.
+"Countries have decided to do something which will translate into real action on the ground."

 The deal affects products used in a broad array of industries, such as health care, technology, aerospace, fashion, and food and beverages.